Springfield Village Park is a central hub for Black History in Augusta

 After emancipation Springfield was the center of educational and political activities for Augusta’s Black citizens.
 The Augusta Baptist Institute was founded in 1867 in Augusta's Springfield Baptist Church, eventually moving to Atlanta to become Morehouse College.

 History of the Park

-In 2019, the park installed plaques by Winsor Firesform that escorts any visitor through a historical timeline of the Springfield Village and Augusta’s notable Black History.
+In 2019, the park installed plaques by Winsor Firesform that escort any visitor through a historical timeline of the Springfield Village and Augusta’s notable Black History.

-The park was designed by architect Thomas O. Ramsey and the sculptures by renowned sculptor Richard Hunt.
+Architect Thomas O. Ramsey designed the park and the sculpture is by renowned sculptor Richard Hunt.

 Start planning your visit to Augusta here.